 3. The Online Video Library allows you to continue developing your skills by first using a template building approach that links RSVP to fingerspelled words.
 The words in these word lists are taken from the accompanying ASL monologues.
 Finally, you will see those fingerspelled words presented in context in the ASL monologues and you will recognize them with ease.

 The RSVP instructional package can be used in the classroom or for self-study.
 Contact Carol Patrie if you are RID certified and would like to earn Independent Study CEUs for completing all three portions of the RSVP package.

-*Attention ASL Teachers!
-Take a moment and read our FAQs regarding how to use RSVP with your ASL classes.
-For ALL teachers, please download the free sample syllabus directly below the main image for help using RSVP in a one semester course.
+ASL teachers, take a moment and read our FAQs regarding how to use RSVP with your ASL classes.

 About the authors:

-Carol J. Patrie, Ph.D. known nationally and internationally, was instrumental in designing the Master of Arts in Interpretation program at Gallaudet University.
-Patrie is one of the foremost professionals in the fields of interpretation and Education, with a focus on curriculum and materials design, national standards, and education for educators.
+Carol J. Patrie, Ph.D.
+Professor at Gallaudet University (retired), was instrumental in designing the Master of Arts in Interpretation program at Gallaudet University and is known nationally and internationally.
+Patrie is one of the foremost professionals in the field of interpretation with a focus on curriculum and materials design, national standards, and education for educators.

 Robert E. Johnson, Ph.D. is Professor of Linguistics at Gallaudet University (retired), Washington, D.C., where he has been teaching and learning since 1982 in the Department of Linguistics, where he has served as Department Chair for eleven years.
 He is co-author of the widely read monograph, "Unlocking the Curriculum: Principles for Achieving Access in Deaf Education."